tildearrow/mixxx-launchpad-alt/README.md

 **insert build not needed logo here**

+NOTE: this mapping is incomplete. please avoid use in production yet. thank you.

 there is already [a Launchpad mapping](https://github.com/szdavid92/mixxx-launchpad) on GitHub and another that comes with Mixxx. however, I felt neither of these fit my use-cases:

 * the Mixxx built-in mapping: